Skip to main content

 Entitlements

-The entitlements allow for the Developer to construct the project and also outlines any conditions that the County requires for the development.
+The entitlements allow for the Developer to construct the project and outline any conditions that the County requires for the development.
 In addition, any agreements outside of the normal entitlements that the Developer may request like parking variances, work hours and other project related items.

 Development Agreement